 The following physical activities are very or extremely important in accomplishing the job’s purpose and are performed on a daily basis:

-While performing the duties of this job, the employee is required to sit for prolonged periods.
-The employee is regularly required to see, hear, talk, stand, twist and use repetitive motions in the conduct of work.
-The employee is also required to perform light lifting.
+While performing the duties of this job, the employee is regularly required to sit, stand, walk, talk, hear, see and demonstrate manual dexterity.
+The employee is occasionally required to kneel, stoop, and perform light lifting.